Ishanthr1/Dum-E/JOURNAL.md

 ## June 21 — Design Phase: 6-DOF Arm & Gripper
 **Hours: 4**

-- Designed the full 6-DOF arm from scratch: shoulder, elbow, and wrist joints, each driven by a high-torque servo in its own aluminum bracket.
+- Designed the full 6 DOF arm from scratch: shoulder, elbow, and wrist joints, each driven by a high torque servo in its own aluminum bracket.
 - Sized the link segments (slim aluminum plates with lightening cutouts and cable channels) to keep the arm short and stout rather than gangly, so the servos aren't fighting a long moment arm.
-- Designed the parallel-jaw gripper as a single 3D-printed assembly actuated by a small servo, with textured fingertips for grip.
+- Designed the parallel jaw gripper as a single 3D printed assembly actuated by a small servo, with textured fingertips for grip.
-- Sanity-checked reach and joint ranges so the gripper can actually reach the ground and objects on the deck — this feeds directly into the inverse-kinematics work later.
+- Sanity checked reach and joint ranges so the gripper can actually reach the ground and objects on the deck this feeds directly into the inverse kinematics work later.

 <img width="450" height="645" alt="Screenshot 2026-06-24 at 9 26 03 PM" src="https://github.com/user-attachments/assets/1aa77b50-377c-46b1-8c12-42b37f1bfa0a" />
 <img width="353" height="418" alt="Screenshot 2026-06-24 at 9 26 24 PM" src="https://github.com/user-attachments/assets/a5d24510-c82c-4fa7-9304-c766e2ab5cee" />